yanhan/hroamer/README.md

 Because this is the first non-trivial Haskell project I've worked on

-- The code does not look good at all
-- There are very little tests.
-More to come in future patches
+- Some of the code looks awful and there are probably a good nubmer of non idiomatic usages of Haskell.
+I have tried to make the code as Haskell as possible, to the best of my ability
 - Usage of cabal file may be wrong in that I didn't specify library versions
-- Possibly many non idiomatic usages of Haskell.
-Most of the code is essentially written in an imperative style.
-I have tried to make the code as Haskell as possible, to the best of my ability

 ## Building